YuFengUofR/HorizonLabInstallGuide/README.md

 ```
 $ rm -rf anaconda2
 ```

+[UNFINISHED] Because we can't sudo access on GPU machine, so currently, I don't know if there is a way to install caffe in user space.

 ## Install Pipenv
 Pipenv is a veritual environment to help with python package control for your own project.
 To install the pipenv, you can first enter the command below in your own user space: